KenSciResearch/fairMLHealth/README.md

 Tools and tutorials for evaluating bias in healthcare machine learning.

 ## New in Version 1.0.0!
-We reorganized the library to make things more intuitive and added some useful new features:
+We reorganized the library to make things more intuitive and added some useful capabilities:
 * Evaluate measures for regression analysis
 * Stack stratified tables by cohort groups
-* Single **compare** function to compare any number of models
+* Apply a single **compare** function to evaluate one or multiple models

 ## Tool Contents
 - ### [Documentation and References](docs/README.md)